lumeland/lume.land/docs/core/basename-parsers.md

 > data (a.k.a. the front matter). **The front matter can override a variable
 > defined in the basename parser.**

-The `parseBasename` function is used not only for files but also folders.
-This allows to extract values from a folder name and store them as [shared data](../creating-pages/shared-data.md), so they are available to all pages inside.
+The `parseBasename` function is used for both files and folders.
+This allows extracting values from a folder name and storing them as [shared data](../creating-pages/shared-data.md), so they are available to all pages inside.

 ## Extract dates

-Lume is configured by default with a basename parser to extract dates from the filenames.
+Lume, by default, is configured with a basename parser to extract dates from filenames.
 See [page dates](../creating-pages/page-files.md#page-date) for more info.